 I am bubble obsessed.
-I know I’m not alone.
-I love a good foaming hand soap to get my hands clean.
+I bet you are too.
+Foaming hand soap seems to make everything cleaner.
 Less time scrubbing to get up a good lather, pump out some soap and you’re already there.

 What’a girl to do?
 Just enjoy the bubble fun.
 Check out the recipe to make your own DIY Foaming Hand Soap Recipe and get bubble happy.